Safety is our number one priority.

 Driving to School

 Student parking permits will be offered for sale through the high schools.
 A valid driver's license is required.
 A temporary 90-day paper or provisional license is fine.
-However, no learners permits that strictly require the student to drive with a licensed driver are accepted.
+However, no learner permits that strictly require the student to drive with a licensed driver are accepted.

-Check Out the Free Student Bus Pass Pilot Program
+Free Student Bus Pass Program